The Basics of Home Recording: Our Expert Guide (Updated for April 2024)

 So, a computer is a fairly obvious one.
 It doesn't need to be a NASA level supercomputer either folks, just a fairly up to date rig that doesn't run too slowly.
 Even if you have an older machine that's seen better days, sometimes all it takes is a little time spent clearing it out and performing some basic maintenance that you may have neglected.
 You may find as you start installing software and getting more in-depth with your recording that you need to upgrade but what you have at home should be enough to get you started.
 Remember, there are always options to record on your phone/tablet if not, so don't be disheartened early on!

-An interface, to put it simply, is essentially a tool to allow you to plug your guitar into your computer.
-There are loads of different brands and options out there but Focusrite, Native Instruments and Presonus all make fantastic affordable interfaces that won't break the bank.
+An audio interface, to put it simply, is essentially a tool to allow you to plug your guitar into your computer.
+There are loads of different brands and options out there but Focusrite, Universal Audio and Presonus all make fantastic affordable interfaces that won't break the bank.
 Think of this as a tiny version of a traditional mixing desk - you plug your guitar in and use it to record, simple as that!
 These tend to be pretty easy to set up with only minimal installation of drivers required to get you going.
+For a more in-depth look at these, click through to our Audio Interfaces blog!

 Okay, this one is pretty self-explanatory, if you don't have monitors or headphones, how are you going to hear what you're working on!?
 Prices of both can either be fairly inexpensive or an absolute fortune depending on what you're after but for just starting out, nab yourself an affordable set to get you going.
 A lot of experts gag at the thought of mixing entirely in headphones and to be fair, they're probably right.
 However, in the learning stages, it's not going to make a huge difference, work with what you have available until the time comes to step up your game!